KNOXVILLE JR. ICE BEARS

 MITE, SQUIRT, & PW/B

-KAHA and Cool Sports recommend the select program for any player enrolled in Rec/House programs who want additional program options, practices and out of town games.
+KAHA and Cool Sports recommend the Prep Program for any player enrolled in Rec/House programs who want additional program options, practices and out of town games.

 - You will need an active USA Hockey registration number to sign-up and attend the tryout.
 You can check the status of your registration number by clicking here.

-- Participation in the select program requires mandatory rec league sign up.
-Select is an add-on to rec league.
+- Participation in the prep program requires mandatory rec league sign up.
+Prep is an add-on to rec league.

 - The tryout fee for the 2022-2023 select season is $25.00.
 If you have previously tried out for the travel program, there is no additional select cost.